Position Title: Maine Field Coordinator

 Supports core ATC and NPS programs.
 These include, but are not limited to:

-- Trail asset inventory and data collection efforts
+- Trail asset inventory and GPS data collection for future trail projects.

 - Other duties as assigned

 - Assists ATC regional staff in program and project planning, development, and reporting

 - Attends local and regional partner meetings

 - Generates accurate and on-time project, timesheet, and expense reports